 You must have taxable income to contribute to a traditional IRA, but there are no longer age restrictions (before Jan.
 1, 2020, individuals over the age of 70.5 could not contribute).
-The contribution limit for 2020 is $6,000.
-If you're over the age of 50, you can contribute an additional $1,000 for a maximum contribution of $7,000.
+According to the IRS, the IRA contribution limit for 2022 is $6,000.
+If you’re over the age of 50, you can contribute an additional $1,000, for a maximum contribution of $7,000.

 What is a Roth IRA?

-To be eligible to open and contribute to a Roth IRA in 2020, your modified adjusted gross income must be $124,000 or less if you're a single filer and $196,000 if you're married and filing jointly.
+For you to be eligible to open and contribute to a Roth IRA in 2022, your modified adjusted gross income must be $144,000 or less if you’re a single filer and $214,000 if you are married and filing jointly.

 What is a SIMPLE IRA?

-SIMPLE stands for "savings incentive match plan for employees."
-A SIMPLE IRA plan operates a lot like a regular IRA but has a much higher contribution limit.
+SIMPLE stands for “savings incentive match plan for employees.”
+A SIMPLE IRA plan operates a lot like a regular IRA, but it has a much higher contribution limit.
 A sole proprietor can set up a SIMPLE IRA for themselves and contribute to it as both the employer and the employee.

 A SEP IRA, which stands for “simplified employee pension,” is ideal for small business owners because it doesn’t require much paperwork or maintenance and allows you to vary the amount you contribute each year.

 Those who are eligible to participate in a SEP IRA plan include sole proprietors and business owners in a partnership or limited liability company like an S corporation or C corporation.
 In addition, you must be at least 21 years old, have been self-employed for the past three years, and have earned $600 or more in self-employment income.
-The contribution limit for 2020 is either up to 25% of your salary or up to $57,000 (whichever is less).
+The contribution limit for 2022 is either 25% of your salary or $61,000 (whichever is less).

-How to get started with a Keogh plan
+How do you get started with a Keogh plan?

-A Keogh plan must be filed before the end of the tax year of when you'd like to receive the deduction.
-Since Keogh plans require an extensive amount of paperwork, it's recommended that you enlist the help of a CPA.
-Each year, IRS Form 5500 will need to be filed in order to qualify for the Keogh plan, according to the IRS.
+A Keogh plan must be filed before the end of the tax year or when you’d like to receive the deduction.
+Since Keogh plans require extensive paperwork, you should enlist the help of a CPA.
+You’ll need to file IRS Form 5500 each year to qualify for the Keogh plan.

 Which retirement plan is specifically designed for self-employed individuals and their employees?